wjH-3/Mediarr-Automation/README.md

 * A light and fast script for users to get the magnet link of the best possible current release of an anime through SeaDex or SubsPlease/Erai-raws.
 * Users enter an anime title and it will output a list of matching titles from the Anilist API for users to select (e.g a specific season for it)
 * Depending on the status of the show, the script will then search in Seadex (Finished shows) for the Best Releases or in Nyaa for SubsPlease/Erai-raws releases (Airing shows)
-* Users select their preferred file and a Magnet Link will be output, which users can choose to copy into their clipboard with a click of a key if they want to (using `Pyperclip`)
+* Users select their preferred file and a Magnet Link will be output, which users can choose to copy into their clipboard with a click of a key (using `Pyperclip`)
 * **NO** Real-Debrid account is required (users are only getting a Magnet Link)

 ## Prerequisites: